 In this simple example, the prairie style of the interior design is coordinated with an elegant skylight.

 The main benefit, in addition to the Frank Lloyd Wright-style design, is that the frosted glass background drastically reduces the intense glass of the Tucson sun.

 This monumental and spectacular ceiling installation was fabricated in Mexico and installed in the ill-fated Five Palms restaurant on Skyline Drive (former Cafe Poca Cosa location) in the Tucson Foothills.

 Artistry in Glass came to the rescue of the owners when the Tucson Fire Department insisted that the restaurant installed fire sprinklers to comply with the building codes.
-In a skilfull example of our engineering ability, we used diamond core bits to drill 2″ diameter holes in the fragile stained glass to accommodated the sprinkers.
+In a skillful example of our engineering ability, we used diamond core bits to drill 2″ diameter holes in the fragile stained glass to accommodated the sprinklers.

 Stained glass skylites are a wonderful addition to your home but need to be maintained with great care.
 Contact Artistry in Glass at the first sign of any bowing or sagging.
 Delay could be dangerous.

 Clean your skylight with great care, following the instructions in this post.